 Shop Kids SUPs >

 Shop White Water SUPs >

 - Quick Guide to which paddleboard is right for you? -

 Once you've narrowed down what type of paddle board you're after, you will find that there are other options that can affect your paddle board choice.
 Your height, weight and wether your paddling with kid’s or dogs and where your paddling? sea, river or lake or all of them…This quick paddle board guide will get you up to speed on which board is right for you…

 Kid's specific paddle boards have the characteristics that make them perfect for children who love to paddle.
-They tend to be shorter than you may choose as an adult, and usually use the thinner and most lightweight construction to make them easy for kids to handle.
+They tend to be shorter than you may choose as an adult, and usually use lightweight construction to make them easy for kids to handle.
 Kids SUPs can come in allround and race shapes.